I’m thrilled to take you on a shopping experience with me – introducing Shop with Us* – my website’s newest development.

 Because looking at the paper collected, it is impossible to know what you need to keep; you’ll have to do the work you have been avoiding in the first place (except that now it is all accumulated and is a lot!)

-Since this part of the process is a necessary evil and people fear paper so much, it is not even fair to leave you in the dark to do your homework So, here is a detailed guide to winning the paper clutter battle.
+Since this part of the process is a necessary evil, and people fear paper so much, leaving you in the dark to do your homework is unfair.
+So, here is a detailed guide to winning the paper clutter battle.

-NOTE: Before we start: It is fair to say that you need to establish a cut-off date, after which you go forward with managing your incoming mail and papers using your new system (thus, staying on top of that).
+NOTE: Before we start, you need to establish a cut-off date, after which you will manage your incoming mail and papers using your new system (thus, staying on top of that).

 1. Clean up your files